 Cajun roast chicken.
 Easy.
 Delicious.
 One skillet.
 It’s perfect for weeknight dinners when you feel the need to eat something new.
+Something that just hits the spot.

 - 1 3-4 lb chicken - cut into 8 pieces or 4 breasts or 8 thighs.